"At Dad's house I don't have to do this."

 You can only control your house.
 Say: "I understand things are different at [other parent's] house.
 In our home, this is how we do it."
 Consistency in YOUR home is what matters.

-The kids seem to resent chores in our blended home specifically.
+The kids seem to resent chores in our blended home exactly.
 Why?

 Chores can become a proxy for feelings about the blended family itself.
 If resistance seems emotional rather than practical, address the feelings first.
 "I know this is a lot of change" goes a long way.